srawlins/rack-allocation_stats/README.markdown

 API
 ===

-In order to trigger rack-allocation_stats, a parameter must be appended to the request URL: `ras[trace]=true` ('ras' for rack-allocation_stats).
-Alongside that, the following parameters are also available:
+In order to trigger Rack AllocationStats, a parameter must be appended to the request URL: `ras[trace]=true` ('ras' for Rack AllocationStats).
+This will trace the object allocations that occur inside your Rack app during your request.
+Instead of the normal response that your app generates, Rack AllocationStats will respond with a tabular listing of allocation statistics.
+There are additional paramters that you can attach to the request URL to change the response:

 Limit the file system scope
 ---------------------------